10 Prettiest Coastal Towns in New England

 All of verdant, windswept Block Island, just 13 miles off Rhode Island’s southern coast, is technically New Shoreham, but it’s the Victorian harbor-front that makes landing here forever captivating.

-Unique view: Granite-blocked North Light, perched at the island’s tip.
+Unique view: Granite-blocked Southeast Lighthouse, perched at on one of the island’s iconic bluffs.

 See more: From the water on trimaran Ruling Passion.